Balancingrock/Swiftfire/README.md

 Swiftfire is a faceless webserver application.
 However it comes with a website that can be used for administration purposes.
 On initial start of the server, any request on the port on which the server listens will result in a landing page that asks the user to create an admin account and the directory in which the administration site is installed.

-Once set up, any access to the port that has as its URL: '/serveradmin' will end up on the login page of the server administrator website.
+Once set up, access any hosted domain and append: '/serveradmin' to the url.
+This will return the server administrator website.
 Note that the login is only as secure as the protocol.
 Use HTTP only when accessing from within a private LAN.

+When a domain is created the domain setup page can be accessed at 'domain-url/setup'.

 ## Features

 - Allows code injection (HTML and CSS) from functions written in Swift
 - Allows website services to be implemented in Swift
 - Out of the box support for static websites
 - Handles multiple domains
+- Integrated comment system for local storage
 - Sessions are supported
 - Accounts are supported
+- End-user registration and lost-password supported (needs postfix)
 - Integrated comment system
 - Client forwarding (to other hosts or a different port on the same host)
 - Integrated usage statistics (page visits)